urbit/urbit.org-reloaded/content/getting-started/cli.md

 |ota (sein:title our now our)
 ```

-Lastly, while the dojo is quite powerful, most people use their Urbit via
+Lastly, while the dojo is quite powerful, most people use their urbit via
 Landscape, the browser-based UI.
 In order to access Landscape, you need your web
 login code.
 You can get this by running the following command in the dojo: